hdinkel/ELM-CPIB-2017/merged/complete.md

 1 (SRCN1_HUMAN).
 Note that not all motif hits are shown: the image is chopped off at the bottom.
 The protein has a handful of structural features (shown in the top 5 rows).
-The motif hits are shown as blue boxes, the intensity of which indicates the confidence score.
+The motif hits are shown as blue boxes, the intensity of which indicates the conservation score.
 See the legend at the top of the figure for more information.

 step 4.
 The Results are summarized in The first figure on the results page